 Day Trips from Zadar – Krka National Park

 Rounding off the trio of national parks easily reachable from Zadar is Krka National Park.
-Direct buses to Skradin, where the entrance of Krka is, don’t run at times that are suitable for visiting the Park – it is therefore advisable to travel to Sibenik first (many buses per day; journey time 1 hour 35 minutes) and then change here for a bus to Skradin.
+There are direct buses to Skradin, where the entrance of Krka is, which take about an hour.
+If you find that these bus times aren’t suitable, we would advise travelling to Sibenik first (many buses per day; journey time 1 hour 35 minutes) and then change here for a bus to Skradin.

-If you want to head directly to Krka National Park, an organised excursion is best.
+If you want to head directly to Krka National Park, an organised excursion may be best.
 Ask locally, or check out Viator’s Krka National Park Full-Day Tour which includes a guided tour inside the Park.

 Day Trips from Zadar – Sibenik